All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 michael-starkie-hGcSSHSFZ7M-unsplash.jpg

-Phenomenon iPhone face <TAG1> is just one of many little things that show how much technology affects us not only mentally, but also physically.
-This is a kind of symbol of our time, when the smartphone screen became the center of life for many.
-So the next time you catch yourself looking focused on your phone, remember: a short break from stretching or talking live can not only improve your mood, but also keep your face from getting too tense.
+The phenomenon of iPhone face is just one of many small details that show how technology affects us not only mentally but also physically.
+It is a kind of symbol of our time when the smartphone screen has become the center of life for many.
+So the next time you catch yourself staring intently at your phone, remember: a little break for stretching or a face-to-face conversation can not only improve your mood but also spare your face from unnecessary tension.

 This post doesn't have any additions from the author yet.